LEGO Plants Are Made From Plant-Based Plastic Derived From Sugar CaneMatthew Russell

 But, did you know just how closely the eponymous building blocks and our planet are intertwined?

-Ever since August 2018, the Denmark-based block business has been cranking out pieces made of plants, resembling plants.
+The Denmark-based block business has been cranking out pieces made of plants, resembling plants.
 LEGO trees, leaves, and bushes are now made from plant-based plastic.

 “At the LEGO Group we want to make a positive impact on the world around us, and are working hard to make great play products for children using sustainable materials,” said Tim Brooks, Vice President, Environmental Responsibility at the LEGO Group.
 “We are proud that the first LEGO elements made from sustainably sourced plastic are in production and will be in LEGO boxes this year.
 This is a great first step in our ambitious commitment of making all LEGO bricks using sustainable materials.”